LegateG/da_portfolio/README.md

 **Jr. Analyst @ Canada Revenue Agency - Toronto, ON (May 2023 - Present)**
 - Built and maintained advanced Power BI dashboards, improving HR and IT reporting efficiency by 30% and enhancing data accuracy by 25%.
 - Applied predictive analytics and statistical modeling to assess project status and resource allocation, reducing project delivery times by 20% and cutting resource costs by 15%.
-- Led stakeholder engagement sessions to refine reporting processes, increasing stakeholder satisfaction by 25%.
+- Facilitated stakeholder engagement sessions to refine reporting processes, increasing stakeholder satisfaction by 25%.

 **Jr. Project Officer @ Canada Revenue Agency - Toronto, ON (Sep 2022 - May 2023)**
+- Conducted quality assurance documentation with MS Visio for business architecture, achieving a 95% compliance rate and reducing project risks by 20%.
+- Leveraged data governance and change management expertise as a Subject Matter Expert to implement a cloud storage solution, optimizing document management and reducing processing time by 30%.
+- Delivered four projects on schedule and within budget, improving cost efficiency by 20%.

+**Sr. Systems Analyst @ Turkish Motor Insurers’ Bureau (TMTB) - Istanbul, Turkiye (Apr 2021 – Dec 2021)**
 - Developed Power BI-driven what-if analyses for insurance and reinsurance ratios, improving data-driven decision-making.
 - Led the rollout of MS Planner for workflow tracking, increasing project visibility and team efficiency by 30%.
-- Identified process inefficiencies and automated workflows, cutting operational costs by 12%.
+- Identified process inefficiencies and automated workflows with MS Visio, cutting operational costs by 12%

-**Sr. Systems Analyst @ Turkish Motor Insurers’ Bureau (TMTB) - Istanbul, Turkiye (Apr 2021 – Dec 2021)**
-- Designed and implemented what-if analysis for insurance/reinsurance ratios using Power BI, enhancing data-driven decision-making capabilities.
-- Led the implementation of MS Planner to visualize workflow management metrics, improving project tracking and team productivity by 30%
-- Implemented process improvements and automation, resulting in a 12% reduction in operational costs.

 **Foreign Trade Specialist @ Istanbul Exporters' Associations (IEA) - Istanbul, Turkiye (Jun 2015 – Mar 2021)**
 - Analyzed national export data using SQL, SAP, and Trade Map, leading to a 25% rise in export sales and a 15% drop in operational costs.